Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Introduction

 \subsubsection{Outline}

 We first present the problem setup (Sec.~\ref{sec:setup}) and propose a conceptual framework for SMPC with a shrinking-horizon formulation (Sec.~\ref{sec:SNMPC_shrinking}).
-Then, we provide a tractable formulation with nominal predictions (Sec.~\ref{sec:SNMPC_tractable}) and show how to compute RPS for nonlinear systems using stochastic contraction metrics (Sec.~\ref{sec:CCM}).
-Afterwards, we summarize the overall design and provide a discussion (Sec.~\ref{sec:discussion}).
+Then, we provide a tractable formulation with nominal predictions (Sec.~\ref{sec:SNMPC_tractable}) and show how to compute PRS for nonlinear systems using stochastic contraction metrics (Sec.~\ref{sec:CCM}).
+Afterwards, we summarize the overall design (Sec.~\ref{sec:algorithm}) and provide a discussion (Sec.~\ref{sec:discussion}).
 Finally, we illustrate the results with a numerical example (Sec.~\ref{sec:num}) and end with a conclusion (Sec.~\ref{sec:conclusion}).
-Additional details regarding the offline design of contraction metrics, tightened constraints, and terminal cost/set can be found in Appendices~\ref{app_tightening}--\ref{app_term}.
+Appendix~\ref{app_CCM} details the offline design of contraction metrics and Appendix~\ref{app:affine_w} considers dynamics that are non-affine in the noise.